 The documentary-as-hagiography without a political end is a neglected genre.

 I say this non-facetiously.
 A lot of people have done really cool things, and we don’t really need to know about the not cool things they’ve done.
-We’ve all done those, for the most part, and it tends to trivialize the really good things.
+We’ve all done the non-cool things, for the most part, and there’s no point in letting that trivializing the good stuff.

 But it’s nice to have a movie that’s along the lines of “Here’s a cool dude and here’s the cool stuff he’s done.”
 Exempli gratia, A Man Named Pearl.
 The only remote negativity is the ghost of racism, which is ameliorated by the fact that his current best friend is a white 40-something female museum curator.